 Beep-beep-beep!
 Beep-beep-beep!
 The alarm awakens us and we respond to an urgent family situation.
 A spontaneous reaction, subconscious and immediate.
 Comforting in its familiarity.
 By contrast, our global predicament feels uncertain, alarming and at times painful.
 It’s hard going through this, not knowing our direction, or even what awaits us on the other side.
 Yet just as we have shown willing to adapt over the last few weeks, so can we emerge from this crisis with new ways of living and leading.
 And, most importantly, with a deeper understanding of what it means to inhabit – humanely and sustainably – this place we call home.
 Our collective future depends on it.

-Leaders' Quest offers Twenty-first century leadership workshops to help leaders and companies navigate uncertainty.
-Learn how we can help you by following this link, or get in touch with us at email@example.com.
+Leaders’ Quest offer a wide range of leadership workshops to help leaders and companies navigate uncertainty.
+To learn more, get in touch with us at firstname.lastname@example.org.